petercb/agamemnon.net/content/games/gurps/galactic-commonwealth/timeline.md

 2104-2204 The Terran Monarchy, headed by the Blood Royal, rises from the ashes of the Second Dark-Ages.
 They marshal the resources of the Solar System to colonize the stars.
-The first successful STL colonization attempts take root int Alpha Centauri and Barnard star systems.
+The first successful STL colonization attempts take root in Alpha Centauri and Barnard star systems.
 Experimental FTL drives are developed but with no safe results.

 2205-2224 The Great Expansion.
 Humankind encounters the mysterious race